H.R. 837: To require the Secretary of Agriculture to convey the Pleasant Valley Ranger District Administrative Site to Gila County, Arizona.

 2

-The bill covers a specific parcel in the Tonto National Forest, including the land and any improvements on it.
+The transfer covers the parcel mapped as the Gila County Area in the Tonto National Forest, including all land and improvements.

 3